-The net amount of tax recoverable from, or payable to the taxation authority is included as part of "Prepayments and other current assets" account.
+The net amount of tax recoverable from or payable to the taxation authority is included as part of "Prepayments and other current assets" or "Trade and other payables" account, respectively.

 Provisions

 Provisions are recognized when the Company has a present obligation, either legal or constructive, as a result of a past event, it is probable that the Company will be required to settle the obligation through an outflow of resources embodying economic benefits, and the amount of the obligation can be estimated reliably.